Valuation Office Agency: VOA 2015

 In February 2009 Andrew Hudson was named as the next managing director of the public services and growth directorate in HM Treasury.
 His replacement at the VOA was Penny Ciniewicz, who had joined the Civil Service in 1997 and since then has worked in the Department of Trade and Industry and the Cabinet Office.
 Prior to joining the VOA, she was Director, Knowledge, Analysis and Intelligence in HMRC.

 Ciniewicz brought across a number of staff from HMRC to assist her with her plan known as 'VOA 2015'.
 VOA 2015 was a continuation of the search for cost savings by staff reductions (staff numbers reduced by 300 in the year 2009-10), the introduction of new technology, and office closures.
 The plan took into account the additional 20% cost cuts required by the government.

 As part of VOA 2015 the CEO abolished the 'group' structure and its associated group valuation officer position, organising staff by function into business streams rather than by location.

-During the period of 2015 - 2020, just about every aspect of the "Targeted Operating Model" used for VOA 2015 was dismantled as the system did not work with such a small Agency, and was also very unpopular with staff.
-The VOA returned to a regional structure, named Regional Valuation Unit's to save face and Ciniewicz was promoted back into HMRC.
+During the period of 2015 - 2020, just about every aspect of the "Targeted Operating Model" used for VOA 2015 was dismantled, as the system did not work with such a small Agency, and was also very unpopular with staff.
+The VOA returned to a regional structure, named Regional Valuation Units, to save face, and Ciniewicz was promoted back into HMRC.

 Check Challenge Appeal

 In April 2017 launched a new online service, Check Challenge Appeal (CCA).
 The Valuation Office Agency (VOA) deals with checks and challenges and the independent Valuation Tribunal for England handles any appeals.
 The online service allows users to "claim" a property and to check the information the VOA hold, this record can then be amended or challenged and if not resolved then they can move to appeal.

-The CCA service was heavily criticised by service users, the Treasury Select Committee undertook an inquiry.
+The CCA service was heavily criticised by service users; the Treasury Select Committee undertook an inquiry.
 The Committee heard evidence from a large number of businesses and trade organisations.
-Their findings were that the service was broken, delays were common, there were issues with staffing in specialist roles and public confidence had been eroded.
+Their findings were that the service was broken, delays were common, there were issues with staffing in specialist roles, and public confidence had been eroded.

 The Government promised to make changes at the VOA as part of a fundamental review in its reply in February 2020.

-Abolition

-In April 2025 it was announced that the VOA would be abolished -"scrapped" in the official Government bulletin - and the majority of its functions merged with HM Revenue and Customs by April 2026.